ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood-fauna-tutorial/index.md

         └── Routes.js
 ```

 Each side has their own path in the codebase.
 These are managed by Yarn [workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
-We will be talking to the Fauna client directly so we can delete the `prisma` directory along with the files inside it and we can delete the code in the `db.js`.
+We will be talking to the Fauna client directly so we can delete the `prisma` directory along with the files inside it and we can delete all the code in `db.js`.

 With our application now set up we can start creating pages.
 We'll use the `generate page` command to create a home page and a folder to hold that page.
 Instead of `generate` we can use `g` to save some typing.